Move Over Tesla: Supercharger Network 2.0 Is About To Land

 To be clear, that means $500 million in spending during these first 30 months - 300 million outside California, and $200 million inside California.
 Then, there would be three more installments of $500 million each, for a total of $2 billion.

 Basically, for the $300 million part that was already approved this week, the plan calls for 2,500 chargers located in 11 metropolitan areas and along the freeways that connect them.
-Each station will contain 4-10 chargers capable of 150 kW - 320 kW DC charging.
+Each station will contain 4-10 chargers capable of 150 kW-320 kW DC charging.

 Tesla currently offers charging up to 135 kW in most cases.
 So these chargers will in applicable cases be more than twice as fast.